[Case Study Off Road México]

 Her time is limited, so she prioritizes functional contact forms, immediate access to locations, and evidence of previous projects.

-This proto-persona helped me focus the redesign on clearer navigation, stronger visual hierarchy, and content oriented toward building trust from the first click.
+This proto-person helped me focus the redesign on clearer navigation, with visual hierarchy and content oriented toward building trust from the very first click.

 👨🏻

-Mário represents directors or operations managers who evaluate agencies based on their trajectory, results, and visible quality.
+Mário represents directors or operations managers who evaluate agencies based on their track record, results, and visible quality.

-He needs to see recent photos, similar projects, and tangible evidence of execution.
+He needs to see recent photos, projects similar to his own, and tangible evidence of execution.

-His profile helped me reinforce the importance of showcasing success stories, certifications, and visual credentials — turning the website into a validation tool for fast and confident decision-making.
+His profile allowed me to reinforce the importance of showcasing success stories, certifications, and visual credentials, turning the site into a validation tool for quick and confident decisions.

 Carla Torres